emqx/emqx-docs/en_US/security/authz/mongodb.md

 # MongoDB ACL

-For MongoDB ACL, an external MongoDB database is used to store ACL rules, which can store a large amount of data and dynamically manage ACLs for easy integration with external device management systems
+For MongoDB ACL, an external MongoDB database is used to store ACL rules.
+This allows for storing a large amount of data and dynamically managing ACLs for easy integration with external device management systems.

 Plugin: